Cherry Valley massacre: Background

 With the failure of British General John Burgoyne's campaign to the Hudson after the Battles of Saratoga in October 1777, the American Revolutionary War in upstate New York became a frontier war.
 The Mohawk Valley was especially targeted for its fertile soil and large supply of crops farmers were supplying Patriot troops.
 British leaders in the Province of Quebec supported Loyalist and Native American partisan fighters with supplies and armaments.
 During the winter of 1777–78, Joseph Brant and other British-allied Natives developed plans to attack frontier settlements in New York and Pennsylvania.
 In February 1778 Brant established a base of operations at Onaquaga (present-day Windsor, New York).
-He recruited a mix of Iroquois and Loyalists estimated to number between 200 and 300 by the time he began his campaign in May.
+He recruited a mix of Haudenosaunee and Loyalists estimated to number between 200 and 300 by the time he began his campaign in May.
 One of his objectives was to acquire provisions for his forces and those of John Butler, who was planning operations in the Susquehanna River valley.

 Brant began his campaign in late May with a raid on Cobleskill, and raided other frontier communities throughout the summer.
 The local militia and Continental Army units defending the area were ineffective against the raiders, who typically escaped from the scene of a raid before defenders arrived in force.
 After Brant and some of Butler's Rangers attacked German Flatts in September, the Americans organized a punitive expedition that destroyed the villages of Unadilla and Onaquaga in early October.